-This policy seeks to overcome the currently constrained provision of pre-school facilities by promoting the delivery of improvements to the existing facility or the creation of new supplementary facilities within the village.
-The policy does not seek to allocate a site but supports the redevelopment of the existing facility or the redevelopment of a brownfield site.
+This policy seeks to overcome the currently constrained provision of pre-school facilities by promoting the delivery of improvements to the existing facility or the creation of new facilities elsewhere within the village.
+The policy does not seek to allocate a site but supports the redevelopment of the existing facility, the redevelopment of a brownfield site or development of a suitable alternative site elsewhere.
 The Policy is also intended to support future planning applications and any funding applications to relevant agencies that can help to deliver this aspiration.